 Formed over 20 million years through weather erosion that separated them from the coastal cliffs, the limestone giants tower 45 meters above the crystal blue ocean.
 At the time the rocks were named, there were 12 structures, but over the years for of the pillars crumbled down leaving only 8 of the apostles standing today.

-The Apostles are stunning at any time of the day, but they are at their best in the golden light of the rising sun.
+While not as old and dramatically contorted as the famous Glasshouse Rocks in Narooma, the Apostles are incredibly picturesque.
+They are stunning at any time of the day, but they are at their best in the golden light of the rising sun.

 Loch Ard Gorge

 Just a few minutes down the road from the Apostles, Loch Ard Gorge is one of the most stunning beaches on the Great Ocean Road.
 The coastline is particularly weathered in this part of the drive, with many unexpected shapes carved by the elements in the rocks.

 As you explore the coastline, keep an eye out for local wildlife.
 On top of kangaroo and wallabies, koalas and platypus, you can spot Nankeen kestrels nesting on the steep cliffs, herons and oystercatchers strutting along the beaches and Short-beaked echidnas foraging on the sides of the road and along forest trails.

 If you visit the Twelve Apostles at dusk, keep an eye on the beach below as the sun moves lower in the sky.
 You could spot the Little Penguins as they emerge from the ocean onto the beach.

 London Arch used to be a dramatic bridge connected to the mainland, so you could walk over to the tip of it.
 When the arch closer to the mainland collapsed in 1990, it left two tourists stranded on the isolated tip of the bridge, until they were rescued by a helicopter.
 Wouldn’t be the worst experience if you have a strong nervous system.